Limban Resort Tadoba logo

 In Tadoba, where you sleep and where you safari are the same decision.
 Gates sell out months in advance — and the wrong gate can be a two-hour drive from your room.

-So before we confirm your stay, we confirm your seats.
+So we plan the two together — your safari seats and your room checked against the same dates, confirmed together before you arrive.
 We built Limban around one belief: nobody should travel to a tiger reserve and come home without having been in one.

 Permits, vehicle, naturalist, timing, gate strategy - we handle all of it.
 Your only job on safari morning is to get in the Gypsy and enjoy the wilderness.